64octets/imgProcess/README.md

 # imgProcess
-Filtering the noise in SPR images
+Filtering the noise in images, especially on .tiff files
+## frequency domain filter
+1. Read the image
+2.
+##